AudioKit/AudioKit/README.md

 some point, then all is lost.

 * Consider including expected units in method signatures if not CSDParam

-* CSDOscillator keeps a reference to NSString *output and sets it during init. convertToCSD looks for *output as an argument sent to the formatter.
-CSDFoscili just doesn't have an ivar output and just uses "foscili" directly in the formatter of convertToCsd.
-Do we want to keep a reference to output for comparison?
-Maybe an enum at CSDConstants of all the available opcode types would be simpler for comparison and whatnot.

-* Adding unit generators: is there an elegant way to generate a%, k%, and i% prefixes for output assignments (and their subsequent re-use in paramteres of other opcodes)?
-Ideally, an objective-csound user would set something like an (BOOL)audioRate flag and everything would be set for them when converting to csd, but this causes a problem when user wants to re-enter the output in the init argument of a newly created opcdode.

-* making a,k,i assignments behind the scenes as part of scripting opcode id's and output generation is essential.
-As I was making unitgen example, my output was a string set to "aSomething" and I was trying to plug the opcode into parameters that only took k.
-The result was silence.
-This should all be under the hood and automated after specifying the rate for an opcdoe and knowing what kind of affordances a parameter has by seeing its fastest subclass of CSDParam on autocomplete.
-This also means that if something can take, a,k, OR i rate and the autocomplete says CSDParamA, then the it may also need to handle a CSDParamK object passed as argument.

 RECENT UPDATE NOTES:
 * if wanting to set CSDParam to pValue corresponding to a note's duration,